jsightapi/online-editor-frontend/tests/manual-tests/common-exported-html-ui-tests.md

 # Contents Sidebar tests

 1. Check positioning after item click.
-2. Check that after click on some content item you can refresh page by Ctrl+Shift+R and editor will not suspend.
-Especially check it on paths with parameters, e. g. `/cats/{id}`.
+2. Check that after click on some content item you can refresh page by Ctrl+Shift+R. Especially check it on paths with parameters, e. g. `/cats/{id}`.
 3. Check that Contents works fine when there are a huge amount of items (vertical scroll must work).

-# Settings

-1. Check all the buttons in the Settings window.

 # Logo